sarthakbhatia042/Hingemonium/README.md

 # Your MacBook is Now a Harmonium

-Hi, I'm Vedaant (or **rocktopus101** on GitHub).
-As a Computer Science grad student at USC, my MacBook is usually for compiling code, writing papers, and fueling a mild caffeine addiction.
-But I figured, why not make it musical?

 This app transforms your MacBook into a surprisingly fun and expressive harmonium.
 You play the notes on the keyboard, and in a stroke of what is either genius or madness, you **use the laptop's lid as the bellows to pump air**.

-This project is a fork and a complete musical reimagining of the original **LidAngleSensor** utility by the brilliant Sam Gold.

 ## How to Play Your Laptop